-A. Duties

-- 1. As assigned by the Council - B. Term of Office
+Duties are assigned by the Council.

 The term of office of the Associate Councilor shall be by annual appointment at the pleasure of the current Councilor and concurrent with the term of the Councilor who represents the State or District in which the Associate Councilor resides or practices.